PX4/PX4-user_guide/en/concept/flight_modes.md

 - arming is not allowed, while the mode is selected
 - when already armed, the mode cannot be selected
 - when armed and the mode is selected, the relevant failsafe is triggered (e.g. RC loss for the manual control requirement).
-  Check [Safety (Failsafe) Configuration](../config/safety.md) for how to configure failsafe behavior.
+  Check [Safety (Failsafe) Configuration](../config/safety.md) for how to configure failsafe behaviour.

 This is the corresponding flow diagram for the manual control flag (`mode_req_manual_control`):